 1) I had never really heard anyone sound like this on the piano.
 What I was hearing was a unique voice, void of recycled cliches, licks, patterns, etc. Yet at the same time, I could hear the entire history of the piano from Art Tatum through Brad Mehldau.
 It is ok to be yourself, after understanding your place/role in the tradition.
 Vis a vis the great Coltrane quote: “I’ve found you’ve got to look back at the old things and see them in a new light.”
 It is important to possess a vast library of vocabulary that can be delivered eloquently, intelligently, originally, and authentically.

 2) Humility is an essential element in maintaining growth as a musician.
 Here is a musician playing as much music on the piano as I have ever heard in person…. and he is as gracious, courteous, and open minded as can be.
 There is NO room for ego, pretentiousness, attitude in this music (and in life).
 The only way to improve as a musician (and as a person), is to acknowledge your shortcomings and to address your weaknesses.

 3) It’s about what you say AND how you say it.
 I am reminded of a particular performance with a good friend.
 As we were about to begin the set, he leans over to me and says “Alright now, no licks!”.
 Much easier said than done for certain… Actually, this was really difficult and I certainly played plenty of them that night.
 However it caused me to think very deliberately, “I am going to really try and say something and say it with some force and some depth and some meaning and some direction.”

-Every musician has a number of experiences that form who they are to become, from inspiring teachers or performances, to one-time live concerts that leave a lasting impression.
+Every musician has a number of experiences that form who they are to become, from inspiring teachers to live concert performances that leave a lasting impression.